Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Discussion

 \subsubsection{Fine structure in the nuclide cross sections}

-A close analysis of the nuclide cross sections reveals a staggering of large magnitude for chains of nuclides having the same $N-Z$.
-This feature, which was already discussed in refs.~\cite{Ricciardi04a, Napolitani04a} and analysed for the system $^{136}$Xe$+p$ in ref.~\cite{Napolitani07}, is now presented in fig.~\ref{fig12} for the two decay modes distinctly.
+A close analysis of the nuclide cross sections reveals a staggering of large magnitude.
+Such a feature has been observed since long time at different bombarding energies (to indicate part of several contributions, see refs.~\cite{Sanders89,Beck92,Cavallaro98,Yang99,Winchester2001,Lombardo2011}) The staggering in the nuclide cross sections is particularly evident along chains of nuclides having the same $N-Z$ value.
+This kind of selection, which was already applied in refs.~\cite{Ricciardi04a, Napolitani04a} and employed for the system $^{136}$Xe$+p$ in ref.~\cite{Napolitani07}, is now presented in fig.~\ref{fig12} for the two decay modes distinctly.
 The upper row presents the measured cross sections and the lower row quantifies the staggering amplitude according to the procedure introduced by Tracy~\cite{Tracy72}.
 Despite the smoother evolution of the staggering strength for the Coulomb-hole mode, we observe the same general phenomenology for the two modes.
 In a simple Weisskopf picture this staggering was described as a manifestation of the very last steps of the decay path, independent of the entrance channel; the number of excited levels of the mother nucleus that could decay into the daughter nucleus determines the probability of a channel.
 In particular, even-mass nuclides show a smooth variation of the separation energy as a function of the element, once shifted by the pairing gap.
 Therefore, their formation is enhanced due to the pairing gap, which determines a larger number of excited levels of the odd-mass mother nuclei available for the decay into the ground states of even-even daughters rather than odd-odd daughters.
 This explains the even-odd staggering for $N=Z$ and $N=Z+2$.
 On the other hand, the formation of odd-mass residues is not determined by the position of their ground states, which are ordered along the same mass parabola for one given mass number.
 Their formation reflects the structure of the separation energy.
 Since neutron-rich nuclei have lower separation energy for neutrons, their formation reflects the structure of the neutron separation energy and odd elements are favoured.
 This explains the reversal of the even-odd staggering for $N=Z+1$ and $N=Z+3$.
+For the same reason, the staggering becomes less pronounced in the mass-number distribution of cross-sections when more-neutron-rich systems are considered.
+While chains of nuclides with negative values of $N-Z$ (proton-rich side of the nuclear chart, see refs.~\cite{Napolitani04}) contribute to an even-odd staggering, chains of nuclides with positive values of $N-Z$ contribute to an even-odd staggering only for even values of $N-Z$ (even masses) and contribute to a reversed staggering for odd values of $N-Z$ (odd masses).
+When dealing with more neutron-rich systems, which present a larger extension of the nuclide production over neutron-rich isotopes, the sum of the even-odd staggering of the even chains and the reversed staggering of the odd chains lead therefore to a compensation, which is visible in fig.~\ref{fig6}.
 This simple picture is sufficient to conclude from the large amplitude of the staggering that the secondary decay affects largely and in the same manner the production of intermediate mass fragments from both decay modes.
-We disregard possible exotic decays which go beyond the Hauser-Feshbach approach for compound-nucleus decay, like cluster emission~\cite{Beck04,vonOertzen06}, and which might have an additional influence.
+We should however remark that a quantitative description of these effects requires first of all a more complete approach, like the Hauser-Feshbach formalism or one of its extensions~\cite{Matsuse04}, and the inclusion of Wigner terms in describing the $N=Z$ chain.
+In addition, it requires the inclusion of decays which go beyond the Hauser-Feshbach approach for compound-nucleus decay, like cluster emission~\cite{Beck04,vonOertzen06}.
+The study of such a process is of great relevance for describing the formation of the lightest fragments; for a comprehensive review on this subject see refs.~\cite{Clusters}